The Oscars Moments We'll Never Be Able to Stop Talking About

 1974: THE STREAKER

-The controversy just kept coming the next year, when a naked man ran across the stage just before the award for Best Picture was handed out.
-Robert Opel was the man in question who did the running, behind the show's host David Niven, who could only laugh and say: "Isn't it fascinating to think that probably the only laugh that man will ever get in his life is by stripping off and showing his shortcomings?”
+The controversy just kept coming the next year, when a naked man (right) ran across the stage just before Elizabeth Taylor (left) handed out the award for Best Picture.
+Robert Opel was the man in question who did the running, behind the show's host David Niven, who could only laugh and say: "Isn't it fascinating to think that probably the only laugh that man will ever get in his life is by stripping off and showing his shortcomings?"

 1974: TATUM O'NEAL BECOMES THE YOUNGEST OSCAR WINNER IN HISTORY

-Starring in Paper Moon alongside her father Ryan O'Neal, Tatum O'Neal won her Best Supporting Actress Oscar at just ten years old.
+Starring in Paper Moon alongside her father Ryan O'Neal, Tatum O'Neal won her Best Supporting Actress Oscar at just 10 years old.
 She collected the award wearing a little tuxedo, and gave a very brief speech: "All I really want to thank my director, Peter Bogdanovich and my father.
 Thank you."

 1989: ROB LOWE'S SNOW WHITE OPENING NUMBER